segni-tafesse/ethio_agri_smart/lib/data/Spinach.md

 #  What's Spinach?
 spinach, a delightful leafy green!
 In short, spinach is a nutritious and delicious vegetable.
 It's both the botanic and common name for this wonderful plant.
 So, whether you're adding it to a salad, stir-fry, or smoothie, spinach is a fantastic choice for a healthy and vibrant meal.
 Enjoy the green goodness of spinach and let it bring nourishment to your plate!
 # Name
- botanic name:  Spinacia oleracea
+ Botanic name:  Spinacia oleracea

- common name:  spinach
+ Common name:  spinach
 # Characteristics
 Plant Type: Leafy green vegetable.